Equotix/opencart-docs/docs/colour_picker.md

 	![Screenshot](images/colour_picker/image-1.png)

-2. Enable option for Colour Picker use.
+2. Enable option for Colour Picker use

 	Proceed to `Extensions >> Extensions` and select `Modules`.
 Then, edit `Colour Picker` and select the options you wish to enable for Colour Picker use.